awsdocs/aws-dms-step-by-step/doc_source/chap-sqlserver2aurora.steps.configuresqlserver.md

 1. In the **Distributor** step, choose ** *db\_name* will act as its own distributor**\.
 SQL Server creates a distribution database and log\.

-   For more information, see the [Microsoft documentation](https://docs.microsoft.com/en-us/sql/relational-databases/replication/enable-a-database-for-replication-sql-server-management-studio)\.
+   For more information, see [Microsoft documentation](https://docs.microsoft.com/en-us/sql/relational-databases/replication/enable-a-database-for-replication-sql-server-management-studio)\.

    When the configuration is complete, your server is enabled for replication\.
 Either a distribution database is in place, or you have configured your server to use a remote distribution database\.